"Peace comes from within. Do not seek it without."

 Harsh judgment: Criticizing others for being emotional or messy.
 True peace holds space for the full range of human experience.

-Cultivating Peace
+Growing Peace

 Learn to Pause and Feel

-Turn Toward the Younger You
+Turn Toward the Younger Self

 Make Friends with Truth

-Practice Clear, Kind Boundaries
+Use Clear, Kind Boundaries

 Living as Peace

-The mature Peacemaker is not passive or weak.
+The Mature Peacemaker is not passive or weak.
 He can be fierce when fierceness serves peace.
 He sets firm boundaries and speaks hard truths.

 Inquiry